 At our university you will find guidance on many aspects of publishing, so below we take you through a whistle-stop tour of those supports.

 Our Institutional Research Office has a section on Research Metrics.
-It contains some good information on what research metrics are, what tools are available to you, top journals in Scopus and how to broaden your research impact.
+It contains some good information on traditional research metrics are.
 There is also a section on publishing guidelines for researchers which includes tips on increasing your citations.

 If you are a research postgraduate student or research staff, the Research Support Librarian can offer you specialist expertise and advice on the Library’s information resources.
 Their primary role is to support your research process, ensuring you have the skills and knowledge to exploit the range of Library services and resources to the full.